-I’m not really much of a dairy person.
-I mean, I have a love for cheese that’s unmatched by any other food and I like to pretend to like ice cream (it always looks so good and sounds like such a great idea in my head but a couple of spoonful’s in, I’m over it), but other than that it just really isn’t for me.
+I’m not much of a dairy person.
+I mean, I have a love for cheese that’s unmatched by any other food, and I like to pretend to like ice cream (it always looks so good and sounds like such a great idea in my head, but a couple of spoonful in, I’m over it), but other than that it just really isn’t for me.
 I am, however, a research person.

-A week or so ago now, I noticed something called ‘kefir milk grains’ when I was in my local health food store picking up a new bottle of coconut oil.
-I’d never seen it there before, but in all fairness I’ve been buying my oil online for the past few months (sometimes it’s just easier to have things dropped off at your door instead of having to actually go out and get them, especially if it happens to be winter in Canada).
-After hearing a little bit about it from the (relatively busy) sales clerk, I decided to come home to do my own research and figure out a little more about it.
-After all, I’m all for trying something new if it’s going to be beneficial to my health.
+A week ago, I noticed something called ‘kefir milk grains’ when I was in my local health food store picking up a new bottle of coconut oil.
+I’d never seen it there before, but in all fairness, I’ve been buying my oil online for the past few months (sometimes it’s just easier to have things dropped off at your door instead of having to go out and get them, especially if it happens to be winter in Canada).
+After hearing a little bit about it from the (relatively busy) sales clerk, I decided to come home to do my research and figure out a little more about it.
+After all, I’m all for trying something new if it will benefit my health.

-If you’re already eating yogurt for its health benefits, you might want to consider at least adding kefir as well if not replacing it altogether.
-Here’s why:
+If you’re already eating yogurt for its health benefits, you might want to consider at least adding kefir if not replacing it altogether.

 It’s Easier To Culture

-Kefir milk grains on the other hand will culture nearly every single time with a failure rate of almost nothing regardless of what time of year it is or what temperature your kitchen sits at.
-Now obviously not everybody is going to make their own, but if you’re someone that’s had trouble culturing your own yogurt before and you’ve been thinking about trying again but you don’t want to waste your money, attempting to culture kefir is probably your better bet.
+Kefir milk grains, on the other hand will culture nearly every single time with a failure rate of almost nothing, regardless of what time of year it is or what temperature your kitchen sits at.
+Obviously, not everybody is going to make their own, but if you’ve had trouble culturing your yogurt before and you’ve been thinking about trying again but don’t want to waste your money, attempting to culture kefir is probably your better bet.

-Of course, both yogurt and kefir can be purchased at the grocery store, but they’re usually produced by the milk of hormone and antibiotic ridden livestock and are chalked full of sugars and preservatives (since the bacteria needs sugars to feed on and the transport process doesn’t usually happen the same day as production, they need to make sure that there’s extra in there).
+Of course, both yogurt and kefir can be purchased at the grocery store.
+Still, they’re usually produced by the milk of hormone and antibiotic-ridden livestock and are chalked full of sugars and preservatives (since the bacteria needs sugars to feed on and the transport process doesn’t usually happen the same day as production, they need to make sure that there’s extra in there).
 To ensure the highest quality possible – regardless of the food, be it livestock, poultry, produce, or in this instance, kefir and yogurt – I suggest either buying local from someone you can get to know on a personal level or making your own.

-The importance of good gut health is becoming more and more obvious to even the most ignorant consumers, and when it comes to keeping everything working as it should be kefir beats out yogurt by a country mile.
+The importance of good gut health is becoming increasingly obvious to even the most ignorant consumers, and when it comes to keeping everything working as it should be kefir beats out yogurt by a country mile.

-On a related note: Greek yogurt – while having a higher protein content than most other yogurts – actually comes in at the bottom of the list.
-Usually the only beneficial bacteria found in this type of yogurt is Lactobacillus bulgaricus and Streptococcus thermophiles.
+On a related note, Greek yogurt – while having a higher protein content than most other yogurts – actually comes in at the bottom of the list.
+Usually, the only beneficial bacteria found in this type of yogurt are Lactobacillus bulgaricus and Streptococcus thermophiles.

-Kefir is different because its beneficial bacteria colonizes your intestinal tract.
-That means that it moves it and makes your intestinal tract its permanent home – fighting off pathogens as they come into contact.
-I did read somewhere that some of the bacteria in kefir is actually resistant to antibiotics, but there was no link to an actual study so I’m not completely sure if it’s true or not (still worth mentioning though).
+Kefir is different because its beneficial bacteria colonize your intestinal tract.
+That means it moves it and makes your intestinal tract its permanent home – fighting off pathogens as they come into contact.
+I did read somewhere that some of the bacteria in kefir are actually resistant to antibiotics, but there was no link to an actual study, so I’m not completely sure if it’s true or not (still worth mentioning, though).